 All in One Basket, Act I - Conservation Unit

-Materials: 16 salvaged fruit crates, laminated cibachrome, iron trolley, 3 amplifiers, hifi, 2 walkmans, 2 CDs
+Materials: Steel trolly, 16 salvaged fruit crates, laminated cibachrome, 3 amplifiers, audio diffusions, 2 walkmans, 2 CDs

 Dimensions: 80 x 48 x 230cm

 Catalogued: p65 Lucy Orta, Phaidon Press UK 2003

 Exhibition history: 2005 Z33, Hasselt, Belgium; 1997 Gallerie Saint Eustache, Paris, France